walidazizi/rdflib/docs/univrdfstore.rst

 .. image:: _static/ContextHierarchy.png

-An identifier of ``None`` can be used to indicate the store (aka `all contexts`) in methods such as :meth:`~rdflib.store.Store.triples`, :meth:`~rdflib.store.Store.__len__`, etc. This works as long as we're only dealing with one Conjunctive Graph at a time -- which may not always be the case.
+An identifier of ``None`` can be used to indicate the store (aka `all contexts`) in methods such as :meth:`triples`, :meth:`__len__`, etc. This works as long as we're only dealing with one Conjunctive Graph at a time -- which may not always be the case.

-Is there any value in persisting terms that lie outside N3 (RegExLiteral, Date, etc..)?
+Is there any value in persisting terms that lie outside N3 (RegExLiteral,Date,etc..)?

 Potentially, not sure yet.

 Should a conjunctive query always return quads instead of triples?
 It would seem so, since knowing the context that produced a triple match is an essential aspect of query construction / optimization.
 Or if having the triples function yield/produce different length tuples is problematic, could an additional - and slightly redundant - interface be introduced?:

 .. automethod:: rdflib.graph.ConjunctiveGraph.quads
-                :noindex:

 Stores that weren't context-aware could simply return ``None`` as the 4th item in the produced/yielded tuples or simply not support this interface.